puppetlabs/puppet-docs/source/puppet/3.7/reference/config_file_environment.markdown

 > **Note:** If an environment has a timeout of more than a few minutes, you should restart your Puppet master service whenever you change that environment.
 [We explain further here.](./environments_limitations.html#changing-an-environment-with-a-long-timeout-requires-a-service-restart)

 Most users should be fine with the default of three minutes.
-To get more performance from your puppet master, you can tune the timeout for your most heavily used environments.
+To get more performance from your Puppet master, you can tune the timeout for your most heavily used environments.
 Getting the most benefit involves a tradeoff between speed, memory usage, and responsiveness to changed files.
 The general best practice is:

 - Long-lived, slowly changing, relatively homogenous, highly populated environments (like `production` at most sites) will give the most benefit from longer timeouts.
 If you only make changes to an environment once or twice a day, you can set its timeout to `unlimited` and restart the Puppet master service whenever you deploy code.
 - Rapidly changing dev environments should have short timeouts: a few seconds, or `0` if you don't want to wait.